What is a Wi-Fi or wireless network?

 Cloud-based deployment

 This system uses the cloud to manage network devices deployed on-premises at different locations.
-The solution requires Cisco Meraki cloud-managed devices, which provide full visibility of the network through their dashboards.
+The solution requires cloud-managed devices, which provide full network visibility through their dashboards.

 A brief history of Wi-Fi

-802.11a brought Orthogonal Frequency Division Multiplexing (OFDM), which improved on the previous coding techniques.
+802.11a brought Orthogonal Frequency Division Multiplexing (OFDM), which improved the previous coding techniques.
 Since then, the modulation techniques have continuously improved, essentially allowing more and more data to cram into the available bandwidth.
 Each generation has brought better performance.
 Compare the 2Mbps available with 802.11-1997 to the 9.6Gbps available with 802.11ax.
-802.11ax is also known as Wi-Fi 6.
-This renaming was brought in by the IEEE to make the 802.11 standards more accessible.
+802.11ax, also known as Wi-Fi 6.
+The IEEE brought in this renaming to make the 802.11 standards more accessible.

 Another example in this analogy is voice traffic and Quality of Service (QoS).
 Voice traffic is like a push bike.
 It doesn’t have high performance but does require consistency.
-Stopping and starting on a bike makes it really hard work.
+Stopping and starting on a bike makes it hard work.
 This type of traffic is very different from the motorised type, which can cope with regular stops and starts.
 The solution here is bike lanes.
-They use the same infrastructure as the rest of the traffic, but use a narrow lane that allows the bikes to keep a consistently moderate pace with minimal effect from other traffic.
-In this way, QoS enables voice traffic to pass through the network with less imposition.
-QoS is particularly important when implementing Voice over WLANs, due to the traffic being so affected by latency and jitter.
+They use the same infrastructure as the rest of the traffic but use a narrow lane that allows the bikes to keep a consistently moderate pace with minimal effect from other traffic.
+This way, QoS enables voice traffic to pass through the network with less imposition.
+QoS is essential when implementing voice over a wireless local-area network (WLAN) because latency and jitter affect the traffic.

 Wi-Fi 6 (802.11ax)